 '''

-labelling(IntVars) :-
+branching(IntVars) :-

 ....

 % for each integer variable X which violates the integer constraint

-mip: eplex_var_get(X, solution, RelaxedSol),
+mip: eplex_var_get(X, solution, XVal),

+...

-Split is floor(RelaxedSol),
+Split is floor(XVal),

 % choice: branch on the two ranges for X

-(mip: (X =< Split) ; mip: (X >= Split + 1)),
+(mip: (X $=< Split); mip: (X $>= Split + 1)),

 mip: eplex_solve(RelaxedCost),

 ...% repeat until there are no integer violations

 '''

-A choice-point for the two alternative labellings is created in the above code, the problem is solved with one of the labellings (X = < Split).
+A choice-point for the two alternative branchings is created in the above code, the problem is solved with one of the branchings (X \$=< Split).
 The program then proceeds to further labelling of the variables.
-The alternative labelling is left to be tried on backtracking.
+The alternative branch is left to be tried on backtracking.

 Eventually, if the problem has a solution, all the integer variables will be 'labelled' with integer values, resulting in a solution to the MIP problem.
-However, this will generally not be optimal, and so the program needs to backtrack into the tree to search for a better solution by trying the other labellings for the variables, using the existing solution value as a bound.
+However, this will generally not be optimal, and so the program needs to backtrack into the tree to search for a better solution by trying the other branches for the variables, using the existing solution value as a bound.
 This 'branch-and-bound' search technique is implemented in lib(branch_and_bound).

 In the code, the external solver is invoked explicitly at every node.
 This however may not be necessary as the imposed bound may already be satisfied.
 As stated at the start of this section, the invocation of the solver could be done in a data-driven way, more like a normal constraint.
-This is done with eplex_solver_setup/5: eplex_solver_setup(+0bj,-0bjVal,+0ptions,+Prio,+Trigs), a more powerful version of eplex_solver_setup/1 for setting up a solver.
+This is done with eplex_solver_setup/4: eplex_solver_setup(+0bj,-0bjVal,+0ptions,+Trigs), a more powerful version of eplex_solver_setup/1 for setting up a solver.
 The Trigs argument specifies a list of 'trigger modes' for triggering the solver.

-Remember that ECL^iPS^e provides libraries that make some programming tasks much easier.
-There is no need to write your own code when you can use what is provided by an ECL^iPS^e library.
+Remember that $\text{ECL}^i \text{PS}^e$ provides libraries that make some programming tasks much easier.
+There is no need to write your own code when you can use what is provided by an $\text{ECL}^i \text{PS}^e$ library.